Data-Efficient Classification of Radio Galaxies: Discussion

 The learning rate finder method based on cyclical learning has provided a way to adapt to the optimal learning rate parameter for all the experiments.
 The general idea to set the batch size has an aspect of the computational architecture linked to it and thus we set the batch size as a power of 2 i.e. 32, 64 and so on.
-Larger batch size ($>$ 64) can lead to memory overflow but it depends on the network architecture and the data sample.
+A larger batch size ($>$ 64) can lead to memory overflow but it depends on the network architecture and the data sample.
 We have maintained a batch size of 32 throughout the experiments.
 In practice, the batch size and the number of epochs are handled interdependently.
 The batch size of 32 along with 10 epochs instead of a batch size of 64 and less number of epochs worked better in our experiments.
 Another important factor, the image size is set as $224\times224$ for our experiments based on the applications of the DenseNet architecture for ImageNet dataset.
 In order to utilize the weights of the DenseNet obtained for ImageNet dataset, using the ImageNet stats for our data is highly encouraged.
-The optimizer used in our experiments - AdamW is the improvement over the original Adam \citep{kingma2014method} optimizer and performs better for computer vision tasks.
-The hyperparameter setup worked best for our case as per the hardware and GPU support but it can be adjusted for different and possibly better results.
+The optimizer used in our experiments - AdamW represents an improvement over the original Adam \citep{kingma2014method} optimizer and performs better for computer vision tasks.
+The hyperparameter setup worked best for our case as per the hardware and GPU support but it can be adjusted, for different and possibly somewhat better results.

-Our system can be very useful to classify the objects of any current or future survey.
+Our system can be very useful to classify the objects of any current or future radio continuum survey.
 The dataset, experiments and the models are available at \href{https://github.com/kiryteo/RG_Classification_code}{https://github.com/kiryteo/RG\_Classification\_code}.
-Users of the system can try to get their own small and curated dataset for the training, tweak with the hyperparameters mentioned above get their own results.
-Since we are providing the trained model for the inference, users can try using the model as a pre-trained model, perform hyperparameter tuning and get improved results, which is consistent with the domain transfer idea from transfer learning.
-With the ongoing research for the optimization of neural network architectures, applying the techniques presented in the paper with another architecture can lead to independent results with the same training data.
+Users of the system can try to get their own small and curated dataset for the training, tweak the hyperparameters mentioned above to get their own results.
+Since we are providing the trained model for the inference, users can try using the model as a pre-trained model, perform hyperparameter tuning and get improved results.
+This approach is consistent with the domain transfer idea from transfer learning.
+With active ongoing research for the optimization of neural network architectures, applying the techniques presented in the paper with another architecture can lead to independent results with the same training data.